Common editing tasks

 - Disadvantages: Expensive (though you can buy a subscription for just a month or two which might be enough for a single project).
 Steep learning curve.
 Requires a fairly powerful computer.

 - Advantages: All the features you’ll need to do the major image editing tasks, accessible from any web browser, easy to use and free.
+Part of the excellent Canva design program.

 - Disadvantages: You must be online when using it, fairly basic feature set.